supps816/supp/README.md

 ```

 ## Baseline Codes
-- We have provided the baseline codes for all 6 tasks, which are also uploaded at `supp_codes.zip` Google Drive (https://drive.google.com/drive/folders/1RpWHmXZKNCnbZDe5CcVASZiL7jp12JVE?usp=sharing).
+- We have provided the baseline codes for all 6 tasks, which are also uploaded at `supp_codes.zip` Drive (https://drive.google.com/drive/folders/1RpWHmXZKNCnbZDe5CcVASZiL7jp12JVE?usp=sharing).

 - The detailed running instructions are in the respective readme files.
     1. [2D Semantic Segmentation Documentation](./README1_2DSemantic.md)